 The U.S.-Australia Free Trade Agreement (FTA) entered into force on January 1, 2005.
-The U.S.-Australia FTA has boosted U.S. goods exports to Australia by more than 80 percent since 2004 (pre-FTA); U.S. services exports are up by over 200 percent from 2004.
-In 2018, total U.S. goods and services trade with Australia totaled US $65.9 billion, and the United States ran a trade surplus of US $28.9 billion.
-According to U.S. Department of Commerce estimates, U.S. exports of goods and services to Australia support nearly 250,000 U.S. jobs in 2020.
+U.S. goods and services exports to Australia increased by almost 90 and 100 percent respectively since 2004 (pre-FTA) owing in large part to the FTA.
+In 2021, total U.S. goods and services trade with Australia totaled US $61.1 billion, and the United States ran a trade surplus of US $24.3 billion.
+According to U.S. Department of Commerce estimates, U.S. exports of goods and services to Australia supported more than 172,000 U.S. jobs in 2020.
 Leading U.S. goods exports are machinery, vehicles, and optical and medical instruments.
 Leading U.S. services exports are financial services; telecommunications, computer, and information services; and licenses for computer software.
 Top U.S. goods imports from Australia are meat, precious metals and stones, and optical and medical instruments.
 Top services imports from Australia include professional and management services, financial services, and technical and other services.
-Australia has proven to be an appealing and profitable market for U.S. companies for many years.
-It offers very few barriers to entry, a familiar legal and corporate framework, and a sophisticated – yet straightforward business culture.
+Australia has proven to be an appealing and profitable market for U.S. companies for many years, owing to its low barriers to entry, familiar legal and corporate framework, and a sophisticated yet straightforward business culture.

 Australia’s Membership in International Organizations

-Australia and the United States belong to a number of the same international organizations, including the United Nations, ASEAN Regional Forum, Asia-Pacific Economic Cooperation (APEC), G-20, International Monetary Fund (IMF), Organization for Economic Cooperation and Development (OECD), World Bank, and the World Trade Organization (WTO).
-Australia is a Partner for Cooperation with the Organization for Security and Cooperation in Europe (OSCE), an Enhanced Partner of the North Atlantic Treaty Organization (NATO), and a member of the Pacific Islands Forum.
+Australia and the United States belong to several the same international organizations and fora, including the United Nations, ASEAN Regional Forum, Asia-Pacific Economic Cooperation (APEC), G-20, International Monetary Fund (IMF), Organization for Economic Cooperation and Development (OECD), World Bank, and the World Trade Organization (WTO).
+Australia is a Partner for Cooperation with the Organization for Security and Cooperation in Europe (OSCE), an Enhanced Opportunities Partner of the North Atlantic Treaty Organization (NATO), and a member of the Pacific Islands Forum.

 More information about Australia is available from the Department of State and other sources, some of which are listed here: